Spell-Bound-Studios/Controller/README.md

 # Spellbound Controller Library

+We are in the process of making our repositories public and conforming to the UPM standards.
+This library will be coming soon and should be available in the next few weeks.
+Thanks for your patience!
+Bookmark this in the meantime.

 The Controller library is a third person character controller library for Unity developers.
 It comes equipped with:

 ### API